SoftUni-Internal/interactive-content/EN/02-Functions/07-Summary.md

 ## In the next lesson, you will learn:

-- Basic perations over Arrays
+- Basic operations over arrays
   - Manipulating arrays
   - Array iteration
   - Mapping and sorting arrays
 [/slide]